-Another way that trucking companies are compensating for the shortage of drivers, which has put the current truckers under stress, is that drivers are now required to haul larger cargos from destination A to B in a timely manner.
-In other words, trucking companies overload trucks to deliver shipments on time.
-What they fail to realize is that overloaded trucks are harder to maneuver, especially for truckers who lack experience in driving semi-trailers and 8 wheelers.
+Another way trucking companies are compensating for the shortage of drivers, which has put the current truckers under stress, is that drivers are now required to quickly haul larger cargos from destination A to B. In other words, trucking companies overload trucks to deliver shipments on time.
+They fail to realize that overloaded trucks are harder to maneuver, especially for truckers who lack experience in driving semi-trailers and 18 wheelers.

 In addition to this, overloaded trucks are more likely to experience equipment failures, such as brake failure and tire blowouts.
 All these factors combined put the driver at risk of accidents.

 Alarming Truck Accident Statistics